Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 14:17 And the best part is the pricing is straightforward.

-14:20 You only pay for the data that used with no hidden overage fees or per seat pricing.
+14:20 You only pay for the data that you use with no hidden overage fees or per seat pricing.

 14:40 So you can start your free trial and get instant insights today.